 The diversity of paths that each of us travels was made clear recently with the Twitter hashtag #MyIBDHistory.
-A friend of mine (and soon to be fellow blogger – @bottomline_ibd) had this great idea (whilst idly daydreaming on a roasting hot afternoon) – could she condense her IBD history into just one tweet of 280 characters?
+A friend of mine (and now fellow blogger – @bottomline_ibd) had this great idea (whilst idly daydreaming on a roasting hot afternoon) – could she condense her IBD history into just one tweet of 280 characters?
 Having succeeded she decided to release it on Twitter as the “#MyIBDHistory Tag Challenge”.
 Over 1,000,000 impressions later it has really taken off and resulted in many IBDers taking the challenge and posting their potted history.

 The histories make fascinating reading and it’s very humbling when you realise just what some of the respondees have gone through, or are in the process of going through, under the catch-all umbrella of IBD.
 Each person has presented their story in a slightly different style and what has beem particularly gratifying is that the responses from others have been very supportive without a hint of oneupmanship.

 There have also been positive reactions from HCPs who have also found the Tweets inspirational and informative.
 If you get a chance they are well worth a look.
 Personally I realised that despite having Crohn’s Disease for many years I have escaped lightly and for many years my QOL has been virtually unaffected.